 The biggest investment you will make in your lifetime will probably be the purchase of a home.
 So before you commit to the transaction, you must be certain that the "title" of the property is free of any other claims.

 A title insurance company does all the research to insure that a property has clear title.
 Making sure that a property is clear of all legal encumbrances is the job of a title company.

 You pay the title company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-The title insurance company searches the property's title history.
-Through its research, the title insurance company can almost always identify any title problems and clear up these problems prior to closing.
+The title company searches the title history of the property.
+The title insurance company can almost always identify any title problems that may arise and have these problems cleared-up prior to closing.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.